 I am Robyn Anderson, a woman in her 50s (date of birth: January 1968; you do the math, because chances are good I’m not going to come back and edit this every year).
 From 2006 to November 2017, I lived on 4 1/2 acres in an old house known as Crooked Acres, in a small town in Alabama with my husband, Fred and our varying number of permanent residents.
-At the end of November 2017, we moved from Crooked Acres to much less land in Southeast Huntsville, in a house we’re calling Shady Cove.
+At the end of November 2017, we moved from Crooked Acres to much less land in Southeast Huntsville, in a house we called Shady Cove.
 You can read the exhaustive (and boring) posts about the house selling and buying adventures of 2017 starting here.
 In July 2021, we moved back to the country, to a house we’re calling Crooked Acre (no “s”), a home on 1 acre located about 10 minutes from the original Crooked Acres.

 *Yes I am.
 But he still writes good books.

-I have a daughter in her 20s, whose nom de net was “the Spud” for years, but her real name is Danielle.
+I have a daughter in her 30s, whose nom de net was “the Spud” for years, but her real name is Danielle.
 She’s my daughter from my first marriage, which ended in 1996 after 8 years of marriage.
-In 2007, after she graduated from high school, she moved to Rhode Island to go to college.
-She works in a call center, lives with boyfriend and their pit bull Koshinto, and occasionally attends college classes.
-She’s a good kid; we text a lot, and I get to see her in person about once a year.
+In 2007, after she graduated from high school, she moved to Rhode Island to live with her father.
+She currently lives in Massachusetts with boyfriend and their pit bull Koshinto.

 We have a varying number of permanent resident cats (every time I share the number of cats we have, the number changes).
 When we were at Crooked Acres, we also had some pigs, turkeys, and a large and ever-fluctuating number of chickens.